asreview/asreview/docs/source/lab/start.rst

 	Show help message and exit.

-.. option:: --ip IP
+.. option:: --host HOST

-    The IP address the server will listen on.
+    The host/IP address the server will listen on.

 .. option:: --port PORT

 	The port the server will listen on.

-.. option:: --port-retries NUMBER_RETRIES

-	The number of additional ports to try if the specified port is not available.

 .. option:: --enable-auth ENABLE_AUTH